Don King: Bookmaking and killings

 Beginning in 1951, King ran an illegal bookmaking operation out of the basement of a record store on Kinsman Road, earning the byname "The Kid", as well as the nicknames "Kingpin" and "the Numbers Czar".
-During this time, King was charged with killing two men in incidents 13 years apart.
-On December 2, 1954, King fatally shot Hillary Brown in the back while he and two accomplices were attempting to rob one of King's gambling houses on East 123rd Street.
-This first killing was determined to be justifiable homicide.
+During this time, King was charged with killing two men.

-On April 20, 1966, King killed an employee, 34-year-old Sam Garrett, in an open street in front of several witnesses, for owing $600 in debt.
+One of the incidents involved King killing an employee, 34-year-old Sam Garrett, in an open street in front of several witnesses, for owing $600 in debt.
 King beat and kicked Garrett and held a .357 magnum revolver to his head; Garrett never regained consciousness and died of severe head trauma on April 24.
-King claimed self-defense, while the prosecution, supported by witness testimony, including that of arresting police officer Bob Tonne, argued that Garrett was attacked by King, with Garrett's last words being quoted as "Don, I'll pay you the money."
-He was convicted of second-degree murder for the second killing in 1967 and sentenced to one-to-twenty years imprisonment.
-While he served his term at the Marion Correctional Institution, he began self-education; according to his own words, he read everything in the prison library he could get his hands on.
+King claimed self-defense, while the prosecution, supported by witness testimony, including that of arresting police officer Bob Tonne, arguing that Garrett was attacked by King, with Garrett's last words being quoted as "Don, I'll pay you the money."

+He was convicted of second-degree murder for the killing and sentenced to one-to-twenty years imprisonment.
+While he served his term at the Marion Correctional Institution, he began self-education; he read everything in the prison library he could get his hands on.

-I learned this here, in the ... penitentiary, in reading everything that I can find my hands on, and didn't living the life that I live before I got to the penitentiary.
+I learned this here, in the penitentiary, in reading everything that I can find my hands on, and then living the life that I live before I got to the penitentiary.
 That gave me an enlightenment on life that "don't get mad, get smart."
 That's why I want other kids to educate themselves, put it in their brain, they can't take that away.

-In 1972 after serving three years and eleven months, King was released when his attorney got the conviction reduced to manslaughter.
-King was pardoned in 1983 by Ohio Governor Jim Rhodes, with letters from Jesse Jackson, Coretta Scott King, George Voinovich, Art Modell, and Gabe Paul, among others, being written in support of King.
+In 1972, after serving three years and eleven months, King was released when his attorney got the conviction reduced to manslaughter.
+King was pardoned in 1983 by Ohio Governor Jim Rhodes, with letters written in support from Jesse Jackson, Coretta Scott King, George Voinovich, Art Modell, and Gabe Paul.